 - Consider giving your child probiotics.
 They stimulate the growth of healthy bacteria in the gastrointestinal tract.
 Yogurt (2–6 ounces twice a day) is the easiest source of probiotics.
 Kefir is another popular option.
 Both yogurt and kefir are available in frozen forms, which may be more appealing since they are cold, dissolve slowly on the tongue, and are similar to ice cream.

-- Generally, starchy foods (dried cereals, bread, crackers, noodles, mashed potatoes, and rice) should be offered in addition to the child’s regular diet, while fatty foods and sugary foods (including fruit juices and soft drinks) should be avoided.
+- Generally, starchy foods (dried cereals, bread, crackers, noodles, mashed potatoes, and rice) should be offered in addition to the child’s regular diet, while fatty foods and sugary foods (including beverages like soda) should be avoided.

 Give favorite fluids